 What is a character actor?
 Harry Dean Stanton has been called a “legendary character actor” in most of the headlines I’ve seen observing his passing today at the age of 91.
 A character actor is a lot of things.
 The easy answer is that they aren’t typically cast as leading actors or actresses.
-That certain applies to Harry Dean.
-Throughout his long and illustrious career, Harry Dean starred in some of the biggest films of all time but almost never as the leading man.
+That certainly applies to Harry Dean.
+Throughout his long and illustrious career, Harry Dean starred in some of the biggest films of all time but rarely as the leading man.
 Godfather 2, The Green Mile, Alien, Cool Hand Luke, Fear and Loathing in Las Vegas—all considered to be classics.
 Pretty in Pink, Repo Man, Escape From New York, Christine, Red Dawn, The Avengers and Kelly’s Heroes are all huge films in their own right.
 That list doesn’t include any of the television work Harry Dean did or his work with filmmaker David Lynch.
 Harry Dean wasn’t the leading man in any of those projects.
-Paris, Texas and the soon to be released Lucky are two of the few films where he was the leading man and they will both be interesting footnotes in the story of his life: Paris, Texas for giving him his biggest breakthrough performance and Lucky for being his goodbye film.
+Paris, Texas and the soon to be released Lucky are two of the few films where he was the leading man, and they will both be interesting footnotes in the story of his life: Paris, Texas for giving him his most significant breakthrough performance and Lucky for being his goodbye film.